Axilotl17/teacher-tools/README.md

-# teacher-tools
+# Teacher-tools
-a simple tool for teachers to randomly pick students for whatver purpose.
+A simple tool for teachers to randomly pick students for whatver purpose.